 Vaughan's Heritage Inventory contains a variety of listed and designated heritage resources.
-In a constantly growing and evolving urban environment, the City must make use of a wide variety of tools to support heritage protection and conservation, including the following:
+In a constantly growing and evolving urban environment, the City must make use of a wide variety of tools to support heritage protection and Conservation, including the following:

-- The Ontario Heritage Act, which enables municipalities to appropriately conserve heritage resources through a variety of means, including heritage designation. - CHIAs, which provide an opportunity to understand heritage impacts from development. - Heritage permit applications, which are required for any exterior alterations, demolitions or removals to designated heritage properties and provide City staff with an opportunity to review and monitor impacts to cultural heritage resources.
+- The Ontario Heritage Act, which enables municipalities to appropriately Conserve heritage resources through a variety of means, including heritage designation. - Cultura Heritage Impact Assessment, which provide an opportunity to understand heritage impacts from Development. - Heritage Permit Applications, which are required for any exterior alterations, demolitions or removals to designated heritage properties, and provide City staff with an opportunity to review and monitor impacts to Cultural Heritage Resources.

-Cultural heritage protection does not require that heritage resources remain static.
-Built heritage resources will be in continual use through rehabilitation, renovation, conservation and reuse.
+Built Heritage Resources will be in continual use through rehabilitation, renovation, Conservation and reuse.
 Through a creative application of heritage protection tools, Vaughan can maintain a legacy of heritage resources that reflect the City's rich and diverse past.

-- 3.7.4.1 To make full use of the provisions of Provincial legislation, such as the Ontario Heritage Act, Planning Act, Municipal Act and Environmental Assessment Act, to protect and conserve cultural heritage resources in Vaughan. - 3.7.4.2 That cultural heritage resources in the Heritage Inventory are subject to demolition control as specified under the Ontario Heritage Act.
-The City may use such controls to support the goals of heritage conservation and may seek additional legislative authority to further protect cultural heritage resources from demolition. - 3.7.4.3 That retention, integration, and adaptive reuse of heritage resources will be the overriding objectives in cultural heritage resource planning while insensitive alteration, removal and demolition will be avoided. - 3.7.4.4 That cultural heritage resources within secondary plan study areas will be identified, and any significant cultural heritage resources will be conserved. - 3.7.4.5 To require a letter of credit or other financial security satisfactory to the City from the owner of a cultural heritage resource, to secure: - a. protection of the resource during development and/or relocation; and/or - b. implementation of conservation measures for the cultural heritage resource approved by the City. - 3.7.4.6 To require that public works and infrastructure programs take into consideration impacts on cultural heritage resources by requiring the preparation of a CHIA where there is a potential to impact such resources. - 3.7.4.7 To consider the offering of incentives to encourage and/or assist with the conservation, restoration, and reuse of cultural heritage resources, as may be set out in a Community Improvement Plan or through a heritage grant.
+- 3.7.4.1 To make full use of the provisions of Provincial legislation, such as the Ontario Heritage Act, Planning Act, Municipal Act and Environmental Assessment Act, to protect and Conserve Cultural Heritage Resources in Vaughan. - 3.7.4.2 That Cultural Heritage Resources in the Heritage Inventory are subject to demolition control, as specified under the Ontario Heritage Act.
+The City may use such controls to support the goals of heritage Conservation and may seek additional legislative authority to further protect Cultural Heritage Resources from demolition. - 3.7.4.3 That retention, integration, and adaptive reuse of heritage resources will be the overriding objectives in cultural heritage resource planning while insensitive alteration, removal and demolition will be avoided. - 3.7.4.4 That Cultural Heritage Resources within secondary plan study areas will be identified, and any Significant Cultural Heritage Resources will be Conserved. - 3.7.4.5 To require a letter of credit or other financial security satisfactory to the City from the owner of a cultural heritage resource, to secure: - a. protection of the resource during Development and/or relocation; and/or - b. implementation of Conservation measures for the cultural heritage resource approved by the City. - 3.7.4.6 To require that public works and Infrastructure programs take into consideration impacts on Cultural Heritage Resources by requiring the preparation of a

+Cultural Heritage Impact Assessment where there is a potential to impact such resources.

+3.7.4.7 To consider the offering of incentives to encourage and/or assist with the Conservation, restoration, and reuse of Cultural Heritage Resources, as may be set out in a Community Improvement Plan or through a heritage grant.